PrismRL/prism/docs/source/making-a-roguelike/part8.rst

 First we create a target that targets actors with the ``Stair`` component within range 1.
 Then we create our ``Descend`` action, which is similar to ``Die`` but yields a different message.

-Now let's add some code to ``GameLevelState:keypressed``.
+Now let's add some code to ``GameLevelState:updateDecision``.
 After we figure out which direction the user just pressed we'll add the following.
 Make sure this is checked before the `Move` action is considered.

 .. code-block:: lua